 Lamassu are creatures originally from Mesopotamian Mythology — Sumerian, Babylonian and Akkadian myth, specifically — where they were depicted as winged, human-headed bulls or lions, usually either with horns or horned hats, and characterized as protective, divine beings.
+In Mesopotamian architecture they are often depicted in pairs guarding city gates or entrances to palaces.
 They were typically described as female entities; less commonly, a largely similar creature called a shedu appeared as their male counterpart.

 In modern fantasy, lamassu (often spelled "lammasu" instead) are a somewhat rare choice for creatures — they're fairly obscure, and better-known, similar beings from other mythologies are often used in their stead — but still have their share of representation.
 They're often used as a more exotic alternative to sphinxes, and tend to share their characterization as wise, ancient mystical beings found in deserts and southern lands.
 They're also a popular choice when a work or a setting is based on Middle Eastern or Babylonian themes.

 The precise distinction between lammasu and shedu is often highly varied.
 In some cases, only one type is present — usually lammasu — and that is that.
 In others, either type may be the male or female of the same species, or two distinct One Gender Races.
 Similarly, they may be only lion- or bull-bodied, or the two types may be distinguished by which animal they resemble.
 Horns may or may not be present in any given depiction.